GILGA Test Project #1

 🎨 Per-Source Effects

 Effects can apply to individual sources before compositing, or to the entire accumulated output.
-This distinction is critical for complex layered looks.
+This is what really lets you dial in the look you want, and create infinite combinations.

 🖱 Projection Mapping